LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 *Released*: TBD
 * Issue 47408: Filter units in bulk update to match sample type display units
 * Issue 47408: Coalesce and check for updates using the display values for amounts and units
+* Issue 47517: Update Label for Name field for SM Source typ in Default System Fields

 ### version 2.312.0
 *Released*: 21 March 2023